How to Know If Someone May Be Considering Suicide and What to Do

 Let’s briefly touch on each one to explore further.

 Talk to the person that you are concerned about.
 Inquire about how they are doing and don’t be afraid to ask the hard question, “Are you thinking about killing yourself?”
 When asked directly in an unbiased way, it lets them know that you are open to talking about suicide and create an opening to discuss their emotional pain.

 Research shows people who are having suicidal thoughts find relief when someone asks about them in a caring way.
 The findings conclude that acknowledging and talking about suicide may reduce rather than increase suicidal ideation.

-Listening is a key.
+Listening is key.
 Discover if they have a detailed plan to carry out their suicide.
 The more specified the plan the higher the risk.
 Listen to their hopelessness and pain, but also listen for reasons why they want to keep living.
-As best you can, try to let them know that suicide is a permanent solution to what is often temporary, albeit painful, situations.
+As best you can, try to let them know that suicide is a permanent solution to what is often a temporary, albeit painful, situation.